I bet you want to know more about me - is it safe to do business with me?

 As you see, if you check out the page about my brother Tom, as I remember him, you know that I am the oldest of five siblings, and often had to look after them because Mom was ill so often, and frequently in the hospital.
 I went away to London, Ontario, Canada for about 12 years from 1971 to 1983, where I was very involved in church activities, mostly as Chief Guide of the Pioneer Girls Club and also in leadership of the Sunday School, and Jr. Church.
 (Oh, and I was also the Church Secretary part-time and a Secretary of the Executive Board).
 The last three years I ran a Boarding house for Christian College or Career girls too.

 Then it was Dad and me for another 10 years, though I often teased him that we were stuck with each other until he was 100, as our relatives on his side of the family are mostly long-livers.
 Most have died in their 90s, and his one uncle got to be 104.
-(His sister Jessie is 101 and if she lives until November 9, 2021 she will be 102!
-She's a spicy, strong-willed old lady.)
+(His sister Jessie died this last October 2022, at nearly 103.
+If she had lived until November 9, 2022!
+She was a spicy, strong-willed old lady.)

 It was during those 10 years that I got my heart set on going online for I wanted to publish my novel.
 Since Dad didn't need nursing care, just someone to be there to cook and chauffeur him, I had time to teach myself how to get around online.
 I did publish my novel as a Print-on-Demand (POD), but then I had to learn to build a website to help promote it.